-- Large Collections of Poems – Each book includes many poems.
-For example, the Robert Frostbook has a collection of around 30 poems and they are catergorized according to season.
+Large Collections of Poems – Each book includes many poems.
+For example, the Robert Frost book has a collection of around 30 poems and they are categorized according to season.

-- Explainations of the Poems – After each poem, there is about a paragraph explaining what the writer was saying in the poem.
+Explanations of the Poems – After each poem, there is about a paragraph explaining what the writer was saying in the poem.
 This is especially helpful when you are reading more difficult poems that your children (or yourself) don’t understand.
 It’s good to help clarify and give you a better grasp of what the poet is saying.

 So, if you love poetry or you don’t love it and you want to give it another shot, I highly recommend Poetry for Young People.
 These books have become great additions for our home library and have given me a better appreciation for poetry.
 They are available from a number of stores for really decent prices.
 I am planning on buying more and using them in our home school next year and I hope you’ll give them a whirl too.